Pennsylvania Clinical Psychologist Salary Outlook

 Which Pennsylvania Cities Are Best for Clinical Psychologists?

-Several areas of Pennsylvania boast clinical psychologist wages that are higher than both the commonwealth’s median wage for this role and the overall national median wage.
+Several areas of Pennsylvania boast clinical psychologist salaries that are higher than the commonwealth’s median wage for this role.

 SEE ALSO: Top 5 Online PsyD in Clinical Psychology Programs